INL/BlackLab/doc/technical/index-formats/integrated.md

 - For each relations field:
     * Lucene field name (str), e.g. "contents%_relation@s"
-    * number of unique relations (terms, a combination of relation name and attributes, if any) in this field (int)
     * offset of field in docs file (long)

 This file will have an extension of `.blri.fields`.